I did not have sexual relations with that woman, Miss Lewinsky.

 - Structural: A phrase, sentence, or passage that is grammatically ambiguous.
-For instance, the phrase "ancient philosophy professor" can either mean a teacher of Greek and Roman philosophy, or a very old professor of philosophy.
-An argument that commits a fallacy based on structural ambiguity is said to be "amphibolous"― again, see the subfallacy, below.
+For instance, the phrase "ancient philosophy professor" can mean either a teacher of classical Greek and Roman philosophy, or a very old professor of philosophy2.
+An argument that commits a fallacy based on structural ambiguity is said to be "amphibolous" and to commit the fallacy of amphiboly―again, see the subfallacy, above.

-Because of the ubiquity of ambiguity in natural language, it is important to realize that its presence in an argument is not sufficient to render it fallacious, otherwise, all such arguments would be fallacious.
-Most ambiguity is logically harmless, a fallacy occurring only when ambiguity causes an argument to appear cogent when it is not.
-While not always a fallacy, ambiguity can be misleading and is sometimes a logical boobytrap―as in the Example, above, see the Analysis―that is, it may cause someone to inadvertently commit a fallacy.
+- Because of the ubiquity of ambiguity in natural language, it is important to realize that its presence in an argument is not sufficient to render it fallacious, otherwise, all such arguments would be fallacious.
+Most ambiguity is logically harmless, and a fallacy occurs only when ambiguity causes an argument to appear cogent when it is not.
+While not always a fallacy, ambiguity can be misleading and is sometimes a logical boobytrap―as in the Example, above; see the Analysis, below―that is, it may cause someone to inadvertently commit a fallacy.

-Sent city police out at 11:38 a.m. to kick kids off the roof of a downtown furniture store.
+Sent city police out at 11:38 a.m. to kick kids off the roof of a downtown furniture store.3

 The example, of course, is the much publicized statement by President Clinton.
 This was testimony, rather than argument, so it cannot be fallacious.
 However, it is now clear that it was intended to snare the listener into concluding, falsely, that there was no sexual relationship between the President and Miss Lewinsky.
 In other words, Clinton's words were a logical boobytrap.
 The ambiguity came from the phrase "sexual relations", which has a broad and narrow meaning: